CinupeGit/CCMD/readme.txt

-Remember to download every file here (Do not download CCMD.exe or this file.
-Only the BAT's.)
+Remember to download every file here (Download files ending with .bat only!
+Put them in C:\CCMD directory on your Computer.)